asteppke/ministate/README.rst

 =========

-A minimal state machine in less than 100 lines of python.
+A minimal state machine in 91 lines of python.